 Mapping' dialog, which provides a list of Enterprise Architect properties that can be mapped to the DOORS property.
-S Configure Attribute Mapping Status Difficulty Priority Author KeyWords Phase Tagged Value Cancel Remove If necessary, click on a mapped Enterprise Architect property field and click on this button to clear the field and upmen the property.
-Save Profile button to clear the field and unmap the property.
-Click on this button to save the profile definition you have created and return to the 'Import Profiles Manager' dialog.
+S Configure Attribute Mapping Status Select Difficulty Priority Author KeyWords Phase Tagged Value Cancel Cancel Click on a property and on the Select button to map it to the DOORS property.
+Remove If necessary, click on a mapped Enterprise Architect property field and click on this button to clear the field and unmap the property.
+Save Profile Click on this button to save the profile definition you have created and return to the 'Import Profiles Manager' dialog.
 Cancel Click on this button to close the 'Mapping Options' dialog without saving the profile information.